kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-18-teams-like-liverpool-should-make-the-pitch-smaller.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2025/12/16/Image-16Dec2025_22:58:07.png"
 ---

-Liverpool have struggled this season in attack and one of the main reasons is spacing—they’re too spread out.
-Manchester City faced the same problem and solved it by making the pitch smaller in possession.
+Liverpool have struggled this season in attack and one of the main reasons is spacing.
+They’re too spread out.
+Manchester City faced the same problem and solved it by making the pitch smaller in attack.
+Liverpool and teams like them should do the same.

 <!---more--->